Keith-PVL/keithmcintosh.github.io/tempposts/ 2017-10-13-nurse-ratched-is-in-the-building.md

 ---
 layout: post
-title: 'Nurse Ratched is In The Building'
+title: "Nurse Ratched is In The Building"
 date: 13-Oct-2017
 categories: tbd
 ---